hakhundov/bufferc/BufferC/README2.md

 The state of a does not matter i.e. it's size or content

 and entirely new a is allocated and b is copied into a;

+### Run-time failures

+For run-time failures i.e. malloc failure, out of bounds exception etc. the program exits using the following:

+exit(EXIT_FAILURE);